tykarol/redux-isomorphic-starter-kit/README.md

-#Redux Isomorphic Starter Kit
+# Redux Isomorphic Starter Kit

-This kit have all what you need to start new app ;) You can find here integrated React with Redux and Router, implemented simple JWT (JSON Web Tokens) authentication, CSS Module and all is isomorphic so Server Side Rendering works great.
+This kit has all what you need to start new app ;)
+You can find here integrated React with Redux and Router, implemented simple JWT (JSON Web Tokens) authentication, CSS Module and all is isomorphic so Server Side Rendering works great.
 Dev server works with hot reloading (with react and css modules).

 Go below to read about all used tools and technology.

-##Install and run
+## Install and run

 After clone repository you need to run: